Best web hosting in Australia 2023: top 6 tested websites

 The prices start at very affordable rates and can reach sky-high.

-With unusual web hosting provider comes unusual plans & pricing.
+With an unusual web hosting provider comes unusual plans & pricing.
 The amount you are charged depends on whose server resources you want to use.
-For instance, if you go for DigitalOcean, the fee varies from $10 to $80/month.
+For instance, if you go for DigitalOcean, the fee varies from $7.50 to hundreds of dollars per month.
 Each cloud provider has its own pricing.
 Only USD is available.

 I’ll first cover what all plans include so that I don’t have to mention it over and over.
 Otherwise, this article would turn into a novel.
 So, all packages come with features such as 24/7 support, free SSL certificates, caching free migration, unlimited apps, and automated backups, and so on.
 Really, the list goes on and on.